• Download Our App!

 How to Contact Us

 Our direct numbers are: Membership Information 216-482-2281; Pension Line (STRS or SERS) 216-482-2282; other calls 216-482-2280.
 If no one answers, please leave a message spelling your last name, and phone number.
 You will receive a call as soon as possible.
 We encourage 279-R members to access our retiree link from the CTU website.
 The website address is listed under the letterhead of this newsletter.
-Check it periodically for other news and updates.

-279-R President
+Hazel Hicks, 279-R President

 Membership Report